norseghost/norseghost.github.io/_posts/2018-09-02-how-we-dress-and-social-signaling.md

 of self-expression and necessity.

 Clothes are neccessary to cover our shame as well as to provide protection from the elements.
-Thus, no-one can escape wearing clothes.
+Thus, noone can escape wearing clothes.
 However, clothes are also a canvas for personal and/or social expression.

-Clothing can signal mebership of subcultures - the tribes of modern adolesence.
+Clothing can signal membership of subcultures - the tribes of modern adolescence.
 Lolita goth?
 Knee high socks, ruffled skirt, tight top.
 Punk?
 Ripped jeans, black DMs, piercings and/or a mohawk.
 Metalhead?
 Battlejacket, black converse, jeans.
 Hippie?
 Upcycled and homemade errythang, loose garments, long hair, shaving and underwear optional.
 Decidedly *not* counter-culture youth?
 Chinos, OCBD, and boat shoes.
 This becomes useful shorthand when navigating the fraught social landscapes of the teenage years.
 If you see someone dressing similarly to yourself, there is a more than decent chance that you will have overlapping interests.

 Clothing is also used as signifiers of social belonging and/or class.
-The mechanic is likely to dress differently from the salesperson, who similarly is likely to dress apart from the manager, the lawyer, the doctor, etc.

-There is a whole other post to be written about the flattening of signifiers of social strata in modern times.
+The mechanic is likely to dress differently from the salesperson, who similarly is likely to dress apart from the manager, the lawyer, the doctor, etc. There is a whole other post to be written about the flattening of signifiers of social strata in modern times.
 The CEO is as likely as the designer as the workman to wear jeans, a t-shirt and a sweater - superficially, they are wearing the same items.
 The differences appear in the details.
 Cut, materials and accessories will be distinct, according to practical considerations, personal preferences and expextations of the peer group.

 The workman might wear

-- looser-fitting most things
+- loose-fitting most things
 - greater chance of pre-distressed jeans
 - large logos on tee or sweater, often from the brand
 - a cotton(blend) sweatshirt or hoodie
 - running shoes, sneakers or otherwise practical shoes

 The designer I see wearing

-- slimmer, maybe even skinny jeans
-- ironic and/or creative prints
+- slimmer, maybe even skinny jeans ironic and/or creative prints woolen
-- woolen sweater, or slim, plain hoodie
-- more fashion-forward sneakers, shoes or boots.
+- sweater, or slim, plain hoodie more fashion-forward sneakers, shoes or boots.

 A CEO could wear